 Credit Card Refunds

-If the answer is yes, because you’ve received a refund from a purchase return, you can categorize that refund right back to the original spending category.
+If the answer is yes, because you’ve received a refund from a purchase return, categorize that refund right back to the original spending category.

-When you do this, dollars will automatically move from the Credit Card Payment category back to the spending category - opposite how they moved when you made the original purchase.
+When you do this, money will automatically move from the Credit Card Payment category back to the spending category — opposite how it moved when you made the original purchase.
 You can then move money out of that category if you don't want to spend it there.

 This will also help keep your reports happy since your spending will be offset by the amount of the return.

 If you paid off your card between your original purchase and your refund, you might see that your payment category is short and goes red.
 To get things back in line, move money from the spending category to the Credit Card Payment category, and you'll be back on track.

 No, this refund is for an unfunded (or pre-YNAB) purchase